mchyll/captive-portal/README.md

 # TIHLDE LAN Captive Portal
 A captive portal with FreeIPA authentication used at TIHLDE LAN parties.

-The captive portal runs on a server which acts as a transparent firewall.
-A router with DHCP server and NAT is at the side of the server connected to the internet, while players at the LAN party is at the other side.
+The captive portal runs on a server (called Loke) which acts as a transparent firewall, having separate internet-facing and LAN-facing NICs respectively.
+Normally, a router with a DHCP server and NAT is on the internet-side of the server, however Loke can also be responsible for DHCP if the network setup requires it.
+When users connect to the LAN-side network, they're assigned IPs from the DHCP server, but all other outbound traffic apart from DNS is blocked.
+This captive portal redirects them to a login page for authenticating with their TIHLDE user, which is checked against TIHLDE's FreeIPA user system.
+When successfully authenticated, all internet-facing traffic for the client's IP is allowed using iptables.

 ## Installation and setup
 **Note**: These steps assume the application is installed into `/home/drift/CaptivePortal/`, and that we'll use the domain `lan.tihlde.org` for Loke (the server running the captive portal).
 This can be changed by changing the relevant paths and names in a few of the files.